Bhavna25/Bhavna25-ETHEREAL-MACHINES-PVT-LTD-BACKEND-DEVELOPER-ASSIGNMENT/README.md

 Connect to the Remote Repository:
-Link local repository to the GitHub repository, just created: git remote add origin https://github.com/Bhavna25/MachineValueGenerator.git
+Link local repository to the GitHub repository, just created: git remote add origin https://github.com/Bhavna25(your_ID)/MachineValueGenerator.git

-Push your commits to the remote repository: git push -u origin master
+Push the commits to the remote repository: git push -u origin master